 3. Looking for temporary or short-term care

-4. Refusing to move into a senior care facility
+4. Refusing to move into a senior care community

-5. Concerned about the high associated expense with caregiving facilities
+5. Concerned about the high associated expense with caregiving communities

 In-home caregiving can vary greatly, depending on the needs of the senior.
 Most commonly, this level of care ranges from someone checking in daily to weekly, ensuring the health and quality of life for the senior.
 Such an arrangement can work for at least a short time, if the senior remains fairly self-reliant.
 It is important to critically assess whether a senior is a good fit for in-home caregiving services.
 Consult a physician for their professional recommendation.